jarvis0404/sky-take-out/README.md

+## notes
-lack of alioss secret id in application-env.yml
+lack of application-env.yml